Lisa Maxwell: A Grand Maestro Makes Her Debut

 She recalls, “Lew was a champion of my writing, and urged me to ‘just GET YOUR STUFF OUT THERE!’
 I had written many arrangements for other people but had never released an album of my own material.
 Lew said he’d play on anything I wrote, I just had to tell him when.
 He especially liked my arrangement of ‘We’ll Be Together Again,’ which I had actually written at Dick Grove (music school in Studio City) when I was 23.
 We talked about doing a project for years but there was always an excuse for why it wasn’t the right time: I was living in L.A., or he was out of town, or I had a baby… Maybe the idea seemed overwhelming and I didn’t know where to start.
 It was suspended in my imagination as a fantasy.
 But I thought about it a lot, and planned who would be in the band, and what tunes we would do.”

 She reflects, “When Lew passed away suddenly, I realized the time is NOW!
 I decided to go for it.
-I didn’t know how I was going to get it lisa-maxwell-2done, but I quickly asked Randy (Brecker) if he’d participate.
+I didn’t know how I was going to get it done, but I quickly asked Randy (Brecker) if he’d participate.
 When he said yes, I had no excuse, and I called the rest of the musicians.
 Everyone on this album is connected to Lew, and most of these players have played together for decades!
 The sense of community has been wonderful.
 It’s like a jazz family.”

 It’s the communal language of jazz that first attracted Maxwell to the musical form as she explains, “I identified with all styles of jazz right away – it was like I finally found my people!
 The language of jazz expressed exactly what I was thinking and feeling the way nothing else ever had.
 I started sneaking into jazz clubs in L.A. when I was 16, and Smokey took me to jam sessions in South Central L.A. with Lee Allen and a bunch of the guys who were around for the West Coast scene in the 50’s and 60’s on Central Avenue.
 We also went to The Blue Jay Social Club, an after-hours jam session joint.
 Freddie Hubbard was the secretary.
 I still have my membership card signed by him”